vophannguyen/tean-NYA/TEAMREADME.md

 #Start

-- Dont have new branch "git checkout -b <yourbranch>".
+- Dont have new branch "git checkout -b yourbranch".
-- Have branch go to yourbranch "git checkout <yourbranch>" and then "git merge main"
+- Have branch go to yourbranch "git checkout yourbranch" and then "git merge main"
 - if main have any update, go to main branch 'git pull' then switch to yourbranch "git merge manin"
 - npm i
 - npx prisma migrate reset